Citizen Kane: Trailer

-Now that the film was completed, RKO had to sell it to moviegoers.
-The usual method was for a studio film editor to compile a montage of highlights for a coming-attractions trailer, which would be shown to audiences shortly before the film came to their local theater.
-The trailer for Citizen Kane, like the feature, was unusual and radically different from the general run.
-It was really a pioneer of what is now known as a teaser trailer, which piqued viewers' curiosity about the film without actually revealing any of the content.
-At the time, it was almost unprecedented for a trailer to not include any scenes or photos of the film being promoted.

-The trailer does include the only existing behind-the-scenes footage of the film: Welles narrates a tour around the film set, introduces the principal cast members, and offers a brief overview of Kane's character.
+The trailer contains the only existing behind-the-scenes footage of the film: Welles narrates a tour around the film set, introduces the principal cast members, and offers a brief overview of Kane's character.

 While Citizen Kane is frequently cited as a groundbreaking, influential film, Simon Callow argues its trailer was no less original in its approach.
 Callow writes that it has "great playful charm ... it is a miniature documentary, almost an introduction to the cinema ...
 Teasing, charming, completely original, it is a sort of conjuring trick: Without his face appearing once on the screen, Welles entirely dominates its five [sic] minutes' duration."